-I realize that I could have simply sewn the strips together by placing the strips right sides together and stitching across the end but I prefer the way the diagonal seam makes the seam almost disappear.
+Now, I could have simply sewn the strips together by placing the strips right sides together and stitching across the end but I prefer the way the diagonal seam makes the seam almost disappear.

-And there may be other methods out there for matching up striped fabric, but this is the method I use.
+There may be other methods out there for matching up striped fabric, but this is the method I use.

-Then I fold the upper right corner down to form a point, making sure that the two raw edges of fabric meet as pictured below.
+Fold the upper right corner down to form a point, making sure that the two raw edges of fabric meet as pictured below.

-Next, with wrong side of the folded and pressed strip to the right side of a second strip of border fabric, I carefully line up the stripes.
+Next, with wrong side of the folded and pressed strip to the right side of a second strip of border fabric, carefully line up the stripes.

 Open up the folded strip and pin to the second strip as shown.